TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

 Before diving into Remotes, we're going to have a look at a handy Git command called `reset`.
 Let's say one of my commits was `c85c71dd5 Add knight class and Add attack module`.
 That's a mouthful, and a bit much for one commit as you should have learned in the previous lesson on commits.
 So what we're going to do is split it up into two smaller commits, also using the interactive `rebase` tool.

 We open up the tool just like last time, change `pick` to `edit` for the commit we're going to split.
 Now, however, what we're going to do is run `git reset HEAD^`.
-What this does is it resets the commit.
+What this does is it resets the commit to the one right before HEAD.
 This allows us to add the files individually, commit them individually, and then `git rebase --continue` just like we did last time to finish up our changes.
 All together it would look something like this:

 ~~~bash
 $ git reset HEAD^